VMware unveils latest application mobility platform

 Enterprise software company VMware has released the latest version of its application mobility platform, VMware HCX, as it looks to continue aiding organisations with their multi-cloud and hybrid cloud transformations.

-The new release is designed to simplify workload migration, workload rebalancing and optimised disaster recovery across datacentres and clouds.
+The new release is designed to simplify workload migration, workload rebalancing and optimised disaster recovery across data centers and clouds.

 "As organisations adopt hybrid and multi-cloud architectures leveraging VMware infrastructure, they are standing up new environments locally and in the cloud with the goal of simplifying operations and increasing business agility," VMware says.

-However, the company states enterprises cannot realise the promise of a modern datacentre or hybrid cloud until they can freely move applications and workloads between environments.
+However, the company states enterprises cannot realise the promise of a modern data center or hybrid cloud until they can freely move applications and workloads between environments.

-"VMware HCX enables data centre and cloud transformations by simplifying the process of connecting, populating and continually optimising application placement in modern cloud infrastructures," it expains.
+"VMware HCX enables data center and cloud transformations by simplifying the process of connecting, populating and continually optimising application placement in modern cloud infrastructures," it expains.

 VMware has delivered three key features designed for enterprise customers.

 Non-vSphere to vSphere Migration